Nicolae Samsonovici: Postwar, recognition and aftermath

 In March 1919, after the end of the war, Samsonovici was made a brigadier general, assigned to the general staff.
 From 1921 to 1926, he headed the Higher War School, where he was professor of tactics, strategy and military history.
 In the 1920s, he published several books related to the activity of general staffs, tactics, decisions, offensive and defensive principles.
 From 1926 to 1927, he commanded the 19th Infantry Division at Turnu Severin.
 From 1927 to 1928, he was deputy chief of the general staff.
 During this time, he advanced to division general.

 Samsonovici was twice Chief of the Romanian General Staff: November 1928-August 1932, and December 1934-February 1937.
 From August 1932 to November 1933, he served as Defense Minister under Iuliu Maniu and Alexandru Vaida-Voevod.
 During his time at the forefront of the army, he focused on improving its structure, equipment and training; and on developing ties with allied armies, particularly those of Poland, Czechoslovakia, Yugoslavia, Greece, Turkey, France, and Great Britain.
 He was especially noted for his Polonophile views.
 He signed numerous military agreements with other members of the Little Entente and the Balkan Entente, amidst an increasingly tense situation in Europe.
 He was part of the Romanian delegation to the World Disarmament Conference of 1932-1934.
 Around 1936, he had an affair with Florica Titulescu, a high society lady related to Nicolae Titulescu who passed military secrets to French intelligence.

 In February 1937, Samsonovici resigned from active duty, and was advanced to army corps general in 1938.
 His awards included the Order of the Star of Romania, officer (1917) and commander; Order of Saint Vladimir, fourth class (1917); Order of Saint Stanislaus, second class (1918); Order of St Michael and St George, knight commander (1918); Order of Michael the Brave, third class (1919); Legion of Honour, officer (1920); Order of the Crown, commander (1920); Croix de guerre 1914–1918 (1920); Victory Medal (1923).
 He was also made a commander of the Order of the White Lion, and granted the Order of Polonia Restituta, second class, as well as the Order of the White Eagle.

 Arrested in May 1950 by the early communist regime, Samsonovici died several months later at Sighet Prison.
+He was buried at the Paupers Cemetery in Sighetu Marmației, in a common grave on the banks of the Tisza River.
 His widow Margareta and their daughter Lucia were both arrested in April 1952, spending two years in prison.
 A younger daughter, ill and blind, was left alone.
+Margareta and Lucia later emigrated to Belgium.